Working with Suppliers

 Beyond reporting, we’re also working together to tackle food waste.
 Our actions include:

 - Broadening specifications - In 2016 we launched our Perfectly Imperfect range of ‘wonky’ fruit and vegetables, which allows us to take much more of our supplier’s crop, maximise the amount of produce we can sell in store, and give our customers great products at low prices.
+More information on our Perfectly Imperfect range can be found here.

 - Managing bumper crops - working in partnership with suppliers to ensure bumper crop is offered to customers at great value rather than being wasted on farms.